jlfaucher/executor/incubator/ooRexxShell/readme.txt

 To be recognized, these commands must be the first word of the input line.

-bash : select the bash interpreter (if available : see interpreters). cmd : select the cmd interpreter (if available : see interpreters). debugoff : deactivate the full trace of the internals of ooRexxShell. debugon : activate the full trace of the internals of ooRexxShell. exit : exit ooRexxShell. hostemeu : select the hostemu interpreter (if available : see interpreters). interpreters : list of interpreters that can be selected. oorexx : select the ooRexx interpreter. readlineoff : use the raw parse pull for the input. readlineon : delegate to the system readline (better support for history, tab completion). reload : exit the current session and start a new one, reloading all the packages/librairies. securityoff : deactivate the security manager.
-The system commands are passed as-is to the system. securityon : activate the security manager.
-The system commands are transformed before passing them to the system. tb : display the trace back of the last error. traceoff : deactivate the ligth trace of the internals of ooRexxShell. traceon : activate the ligth trace of the internals of ooRexxShell.
+bash: select the bash interpreter (if available : see interpreters).
+cmd: select the cmd interpreter (if available : see interpreters).
+commands: list the internal commands supported by ooRexxShell.
+debugoff: deactivate the full trace of the internals of ooRexxShell.
+debugon: activate the full trace of the internals of ooRexxShell.
+exit: exit ooRexxShell.
+hostemu: select the hostemu interpreter (if available : see interpreters).
+interpreters: list the interpreters that can be selected.
+oorexx: select the ooRexx interpreter.
+readlineoff: use the raw parse pull for the input.
+readlineon: delegate to the system readline (better support for history, tab completion).
+reload: exit the current session and start a new one, reloading all the packages/librairies.
+securityoff: deactivate the security manager.
+The system commands are passed as-is to the system.
+securityon: activate the security manager.
+The system commands are transformed before passing them to the system.
+tb: display the trace back of the last error.
+traceoff: deactivate the ligth trace of the internals of ooRexxShell.
+traceon: activate the ligth trace of the internals of ooRexxShell.
+trapoff: deactivate the conditions traps when interpreting the command.
+trapon: activate the conditions traps when interpreting the command.

 Known problems under Windows
 ============================

 - If you want the colors then you must put gci.dll in your PATH.
-  You can get gci here : http://rexx-gci.sourceforge.net
+  You can get gci here: http://rexx-gci.sourceforge.net

 - If you launch ooRexxShell from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly.